Sadzurami/games-activation-clients-app/readme.md

 #### `Multithreading`

-For example, instead of one account, 10 are doing the same job at the same time.
-This is much faster.
-It is recommended to use only if you have imported a proxy from a file.
+For example, instead of one account, 10 do the same job at the same time.
+It is much faster.
+It is recommended to use only if you have imported proxies from a file.

 #### `Limit the number of script runs`